 Expedition 56 commander Andrew Feustal (NASA) turned command of the International Space Station (ISS) over to Alexander Gerst (ESA) on October 4, 2018, marking the end of Expedition 56 and the beginning of Expedition 57.
 Feustal, and his Expedition 56 crewmates, Oleg Artemyev (RSA) and Richard Arnold (NASA) then departed the ISS in their Soyuz spacecraft, landing in Kazakhstan about three hours later.

-The Expedition 57 crew will continue to maintain the ISS while performing many research experiments that will pave the way for future long-duration exploration missions.
-But there will be no shortage of excitement as visiting vehicles may include the first demonstration flight (uncrewed) of NASA’s Commercial Crew Program.
+With the size of the Expedition 57 crew reduced, the remaining crew continued to maintain the ISS while performing many research experiments that will pave the way for future long-duration exploration missions.